 Residence hallways must be kept clear of sports equipment, mattresses, chairs, boxes, shoes, etc.

-Any student leaving campus needs to let either a fellow student or dorm leadership know where they are going.
-This is important, in case an emergency arises in which we need to contact you immediately, or there is a problem and we need to account for all residents.
+If you are leaving campus please let either a fellow student or dorm leadership know where they are going.
+This is important in case an emergency arises in which we need to contact you immediately, or there is a problem and we need to account for all residents.

-Campus leaves may be requested from the Deans and filled out 2 or more days in advance, when students are planning to leave campus for the night or several nights.
-Extended leave forms are to be filled out, signed, and submitted to the Dean of Student Life with departure dependent on approval.
+Extended leave forms may be requested from the Deans and filled out 2 or more days in advance, when students are planning to leave campus for the night or several nights.
+Extended leave forms are to be requested from the Deans, filled out, signed, and submitted to the Dean of Student Life with departure dependent on approval.

 A weekend begins Friday after the last class or campus responsibility (whichever comes last) and ends Sunday at 11:00 p.m.
 If you are planning to leave NBC for the weekend or a brown block, be sure to fill out an extended leave form 2 days before you are planning to leave.

 Extended leaves will not be granted during weekends of special events such as exams, conferences, three60five, seminars, tournaments, or other special campus events.